daesystephens/daesystephens.github.io/lab07.md

 1. It creates individual objects from a common object
 2. It works with Inheritance

 For me is like creating a blueprint of a house.
-Where an architect is planning to use the same model for track homes for a new neighborhood.
-And because each house is going to be painted a different color, different color of the roof, stucco, and decorative rock wall.
+Where an architect is planning to use the same blueprint to build track homes for a new neighborhood.
+And because each house is going to be painted a different color, different colors of shingles, stucco, and decorative rock wall.
 The architect will have to reuse the same blueprint for all the houses and only changing the attributes.

-**Here an example of how OOP is created to be able to use 'n' amount of times for different humans.
+**Here an example of how OOP is created to be able to use 'n' amount of times for different humans.**

 ```javascript
 function Human (firstName, lastName, age) {